GiggInnovations/gigg-knowledge-base/inbox_settings>inbox.md

 - **Required Words** and **Whitelisted Usernames** work together:
   - If both filters are used, a post must meet **both** conditions to appear.
 - Only adding a keyword triggers a new pull of posts; changes to filters alone do not refresh existing content.

 ---

+## Deleted Posts and Keyword Re-Adding

+- Manually deleted posts are removed from the inbox immediately.
+- If the keyword associated with those posts is later removed and re-added, the posts will return to the inbox (unless blocked by user or blocked word filters).
+- Pinned posts are unaffected by keyword removal or re-adding and remain on boards.

+---